JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 Each epoch processes a part of the examples and does this in batches of a size defined by us.

-After training, we can use the network to analyze new pictures.
+After training, the definition of the model and the weights are saved in a file.

+We can use this model file in a test script to analyse pictures and report the results.

+Using the model is complicated so we call on TensorFlow for help again.

 ### Install some more python modules